Danjumajamiu/alx-system_engineering-devops/0x01-shell_permissions/README.md

-8-James-Bond is a script that sets no permission to owner and group but all permission to others, 9-John-Doe is a script that sets permission to predefine to user group and others, 10-mirror-permissions is a script that sets the mode of the file hello the same as olleh’s mode,
+8-James-Bond is a script that sets no permission to owner and group but all permission to others, 9-John-Doe is a script that sets permission to predefine to user group and others, 10-mirror-permissions is a script that sets the mode of the file hello the same as olleh’s mode, 11-directories-permissions is a script that adds execute permission to all subdirectories of the current directory for the owner,group and  others,